peaceebika/Pattern-Recognition-Project/README.md

 ## Key Insights
 - Feature-based methods are effective for image classification.
 - Color and texture features are important for drought detection.
-- Current models show similar performance, suggesting the need for improved feature representation.r.
+- Current models show similar performance, suggesting the need for improved feature representation.

 ---